jcurl/RJCP.DLL.SerialPortStream/README.md

 Some chipsets do not report properly parity errors.
 The 16550A chipset works as expected.
 Issues observed with FTDI, PL2303H, PL2303RA.
 In particular, on a parity error, more bytes are reported as having parity errors than there are in the stream.
-Tested using loopback devices with 'comptest'.
+Tested using loopback devices with `comptest`.

 ```sh
 $ ./nserialcomptest /dev/ttyUSB0 /dev/ttyUSB1`